Seungman-Choi/Seungman-Choi.github.io/_pages/about.md

 I'm a Ph.D. student in Electrical and Computer Engineering at Purdue University, advised by [Prof. Zubin Jacob](https://scholar.google.com/citations?user=8FXvN_EAAAAJ&hl=en&oi=ao) (2022–present).
+My research focuses on physics-informed computational imaging for super-resolution under severe physical constraints, including low-photon conditions and optical distortions.
+The goal of my work is to achieve performance beyond the diffraction limit in challenging astronomical and semiconductor imaging scenarios.

 # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.